Please read carefully – Click “I Agree” below to go to the property description page.

 • The Sheriff’s sale is an online auction.
 The bidding starts at two-thirds of the property’s appraised value unless otherwise ordered by the Court.
 The highest bidder is declared the winner.

-• The terms of sale are as follows: If the property is residential property valued at $200,000 or less, the deposit is $5,000.
-If the property’s value exceeds $200,000, the deposit is $10,000.
-Property listed as a commercial property has the deposit set by the Court.
-The only accepted form of payment is a cashier’s check made payable to the ‘Sheriff of Hamilton County.’
-You may, however, ‘hold your bid’ with a personal check, but it must be exchanged with a cashier’s check within 24 hours unless you have previously been ordered to do otherwise.
-The balance of the winning bid is due by cashier’s check within 30 days of the sale being confirmed by the Court.
+• The balance of the winning bid is due by cashier’s check (made payable to the Hamilton County Sheriff) within 30 days of the sale being confirmed by the Court.
 The check should be mailed or brought to the Hamilton County Sheriff’s Fiscal Office, 1000 Sycamore St., Room 120, Cincinnati, Ohio 45202.
-The office is located in the North Building of the Hamilton County Justice Center.
-Checks are accepted Monday through Friday, 9 am – 3 pm.
+The office is located in the North Building of the Hamilton County Justice Center. are accepted Monday through Friday, 9 am – 3 pm.

 • The penalty for failure of payment for a property sale may be severe.
 They include forfeiture of your deposit, citations for Contempt of Court, liability for resale expenses, and banishment from all future Sheriff’s sales as the Court so orders.